Gary Moore: Other equipment

 Moore used Marshall amplifiers during most of his career.
-He utilized other brands from time to time as well, including Dean Markley, Gallien-Krueger and Fender.
-Some of the effects pedals Moore used during the 1980s included a Boss DS-1, an Ibanez ST-9 Super Tube Screamer, a Roland Space Echo, a Roland SDE 3000 Digital Delay and a Roland Dimension D. Later he used a variety of effects by T-Rex, an Ibanez TS-10 Tube Screamer Classic and a Marshall Guv'nor, the last of which was featured most notably on "Still Got the Blues".
-In the studio, Moore used an Alesis Midiverb II since the late 1980s.
-Moore was also an early adopter of the pedalboard, namely the Boss BCB-6 "Carrying Box", which he used in the early 1980s.
+He utilised other brands from time to time as well including Dean Markley, Gallien-Krueger and Fender.
+Some of the effects pedals he used during the 1980s included a Boss DS-1, an Ibanez ST-9 Super Tube Screamer, a Roland Space Echo, a Roland SDE 3000 Digital Delay and a Roland Dimension D. Later he used a variety of effects by T-Rex, an Ibanez TS-10 Tube Screamer Classic and a Marshall Guv'nor; the last one was featured most notably on "Still Got the Blues".
+In the studio, he used an Alesis Midiverb II since the late 1980s.
+He was an early adopter of the pedalboard, namely the Boss BCB-6 "Carrying Box", which he used in the early 1980s.